 Criteria JORC Code Explanation Commentary Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 There is no weighting or averaging of the reported grades.
 High grades have not been cut.
 A lower cut off of 0.10g/t Au has been used to identify significant results in Table 1.
 These are considered significant given the first pass reconnaissance nature of the drilling.
-Where present, higher grade values are included in the intercepts table and assay values equal to or > 1.0 g/t Au.
-No metal equivalent values or formulas used.
+Where present, higher grade values are included in the intercepts table and assay values equal to or > 1.0 g/t Au with a max of 2m internal dilution No metal equivalent values or formulas used.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-All results are based on down-hole metres.
-Given the wide spaced reconnaissance nature of the drilling the geometry of the mineralisation reported is not sufficiently known and the true width is not known If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (eg 'down hole length, true width not known').
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported.
 These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appropriate summary diagrams (section & plan) are included in the accompanying announcement.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 Significant assay results are provided in Table 1 for the entire drill program.
 Drill holes with no significant results are not reported.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 All relevant data has been included within this report.
 Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 The data will be reviewed on completion of the current program, if warranted further programs will be designed as follow-up.